munificent/craftinginterpreters/book/calls-and-functions.md

 ^code interpret-stub (1 before, 2 after)

 We finally get to wire up our earlier compiler changes to the back end changes we just made.
-First we pass the source code to the compiler.
-It returns us the ObjFunction it created containing the compiled top level code.
-If it returns `NULL`, it means there was some compile-time error which it has already reported.
+First, we pass the source code to the compiler.
+It returns us a new ObjFunction containing the compiled top-level code.
+If we get `NULL` back, it means there was some compile-time error which the compiler has already reported.
 In that case, we bail out since we can't run anything.

-Otherwise, we set up the prepare an initial CallFrame to execute that function's code.
+Otherwise, we prepare an initial CallFrame to execute the new function's code.
 We point to the function, initialize frame's the `ip` to point to the beginning of the function's bytecode, and set up its stack window to start at the very bottom of the VM's value stack.

 This gets the interpreter ready to start executing code.
-When it finishes, it used to free the hardcoded chunk in the VM.
+After finishing, the VM used to free the hardcoded chunk.
 Now that the ObjFunction owns that code, we don't need to do that anymore, so the end of `interpret()` is simply:

 ^code end-interpret (2 before, 1 after)

 Assuming we did all of that correctly, we finally got clox back to a runnable state.
 Fire it up and it does... exactly what it did before.
-We haven't added any new features yet.
+We haven't added any new features yet, so this is kind of a let down.
 But all of the infrastructure is there ready for us now.
 Let's take advantage of it.

 ## Function Declarations